Azure/secrets-store-csi-driver-provider-azure/README.md

 **OPTION 1 - Service Principal**

-> Supported with linux and windows
+> Supported with Linux and Windows

 1. Add your service principal credentials as a Kubernetes secrets accessible by the Secrets Store CSI driver.
 If using AKS you can learn about [service principals in AKS here.](https://docs.microsoft.com/azure/aks/kubernetes-service-principal)